-As with all progress reviews, the progress review record should capture the ECT's unsatisfactory performance against the Teachers' Standards and be shared with the appropriate body alongside the corresponding formal support plan.
+The progress review record should capture the ECT's unsatisfactory performance against the Teachers' Standards and be shared with the appropriate body alongside the corresponding formal support plan.
 The Appropriate Body will monitor the ECT's progress closely and support and advise all parties throughout.